| Political Reforms and the Development of Human Rights in Bahrain

 and training by all kinds of civil society institutions.
 This reveals

-The political reforms, which have led to legal developments,
+the active state of Bahraini civil society organizations.
+Lessons Learnt The political reforms, which have led to legal developments,

 took place almost ten years ago, and should have given society and